-I am working in a consultancy capacity on a number of projects for English Heritage, including at Whitby Abbey, North Yorkshire, and Belsay Hall and Gardens, Northumberland.
-My remit includes the development of on-site intergenerational learning resources, assisting with exhibition interpretation and conducting audience consultation.
+I worked in a consultancy capacity on a number of projects for English Heritage, including at Scarborough Castle, Whitby Abbey and Richmond Castle, all in North Yorkshire.
+My remit included the development of on-site intergenerational learning resources, assisting with exhibition interpretation and conducting audience consultation.

 Pedagogy and Play consultancy: Cogges Manor Farm

-My role is to assess the current play provision at this historic farmstead and to consider ways in which it can further engage families through creative, playful interventions.
-The work will culminate in a ‘Play Strategy’ with recommendations for the Trustees to take forward.
+My role was to assess the current play provision at this historic farmstead and to consider ways in which it can further engage families through creative, playful interventions.
+The work culminated in early 2019 in a ‘Play Strategy’ with recommendations for the Trustees to take forward.

 Interpretation consultancy: Ampleforth Abbey

-I am the Senior Interpretation Consultant for Ampleforth Abbey, North Yorkshire for the creative design consultancy PLB, The work includes augmenting the Estate’s existing visitor centre, and providing clear and compelling interpretation for a wide range of visitors.
-The Interpretation Plan will contribute to the Abbey’s Round 2 application to the HLF.
+During 2018, I was the Senior Interpretation Consultant for Ampleforth Abbey, North Yorkshire for the creative design consultancy PLB, The work included refreshing the Estate’s existing visitor centre, and providing clear and compelling interpretation for a wide range of visitors.
+The Interpretation Plan contributes to the Abbey’s Round 2 application to the HLF.

-Working as an Associate Consultant for Julia Holberry Associates, I am the lead Interpretation consultant for Brymbo Heritage Trust, North Wales.
-This is a fascinating project which has already received its Round 1 pass for a Heritage Lottery Fund grant, and consists of three centuries of industrial heritage and an awe-inspiring fossil forest that is 300 million years old.
+Working as an Associate Consultant for Julia Holberry Associates, I was the lead Interpretation consultant for Stori Brymbo, formally the Brymbo Heritage Area, North Wales.
+This is a fascinating project which has successfully received its Heritage Lottery Fund grant, and consists of three centuries of industrial heritage and an awe-inspiring fossil forest that is 300 million years old.